MusicGenerator/mumble-ruby-pluginbot-appliance/README.md

 ## Documentation about the Appliance
 See http://mumble-ruby-pluginbot.rtfd.io/en/master/appliance.html

-## Things that have to be done before exporting the VBox as a virtual appliance:
-This was automated, see mumble-ruby-pluginbot-do-export.sh in this repository.

-Then close the virtualbox and select "send shutdown signal".

-Simply login as botmaster and run:

-    ~/src/.export/mumble-ruby-pluginbot-appliance/export.sh

-## Use the following command to export it on the command line interface
-### First shrink both disks

-### Then export the appliance by hand
+## Export the appliance by hand
-#### Terminal version
+### Terminal version

-Start the VM and run:
+Start the VM, login as botmaster and run:

     ~/src/.export/mumble-ruby-pluginbot-appliance/export.sh